 Use custom branded domains to increase trust and click-through rates:

-Increases CTR by 25-40% according to industry studies
+Can meaningfully lift CTR compared to unbranded links, according to industry studies

 Better for SMS campaigns to avoid spam filters